fionaoriordan/52445_19_asgmt/readme.md

 ### 1. Launch your Command Line Interface
 1. For Mac users this is Terminal.
 Click on the 'LaunchPad' icon in Dock.
 Click on the folder 'Other'.
 Click on 'Terminal' icon.
 Terminal interface is launched.
 1. For Windows the default command line interface is Command Prompt.
 However, CMDER is strongly recommended here.
-To install and launch go to: https://cmder.net
+To install go to: https://cmder.net
 1. For Linux users invoke Linux.
 For more information please see:https://www.forbes.com/sites/jasonevangelho/2018/11/19/beginners-guide-how-to-install-ubuntu-linux-18-10/#73ebe78e787d

 ### 2. Install Python